shakedc1599/WhenApp-Site/README.md

 <img src="https://user-images.githubusercontent.com/92931230/164974175-2a0fd857-3ee9-4827-869b-dd7363a85131.png" width="1000">

 ### Development
-The web site was created using React JS, and server side using ASP.NET.
+This web site was created using React JS, and server side using ASP.NET.
 Also used axios and signalR libraries.

 ### Features